suent/Carpenter.AzurePipelines/docs/configure-pool.md

 ### defaultPoolVMImage

 The VM Image to use when using Hosted pool type.
-Defaults to `ubuntu-latest`.

 ## Examples